-In order to apply for an early-stage commercialisation grant, you must have received your report from the program's Advisory Service.
+In order to apply for a commercialisation and growth grant, you must have received your report from the program's Advisory Service.
 The Advisory Service is available to all eligible businesses.
 To access the Advisory Service you must submit an application form through the online portal on business.gov.au.
 You can apply at any time over the life of the program.